-The program’s contributions to NCAA history are many and include luminaries such as Magic Johnson and Draymond Green, legendary coaches such as Jud Heathcote and Tom Izzo, and national titles in 1979 and 2000.
+Michigan State’s contributions to NCAA basketball history run from legendary players Magic Johnson and Draymond Green to legendary coaches Jud Heathcote and Tom Izzo to multiple visits to the Final Four and men’s national titles in 1979 and 2000.

-Spartans basketball is a huge attraction across the state, and we expect that to be even more of the case in the new legal sports betting environment here in Michigan.
-We’re going to take a look at everything you need to know about Michigan State right here, as well as the best spots to place your bets on the games.
-Read on.
+Spartans basketball is a huge attraction and that’s even more the case with legal sports betting here in Michigan.
+Below, find the latest Michigan State odds direct from online sportsbooks plus the best places to make your bets on MSU basketball games.

-Our Michigan State live odds feed provides a real-time picture of what the betting market has to say for their next match-up.
-Check the feed below for the best available MSU point spreads, moneylines and totals odds for their next game.
-Click on any odds to claim your bonus, head to the sportsbook and get your MSU bet down.
+Check the feed below for the best available MSU odds for the next game.
+Click on any odds to claim your bonus, head to the sportsbook, and get your MSU bets down.

-The Spartans have been regular participants in March Madness, but adding to the trophy case has been a challenge.
 Is another title or a Final Four appearance in the works for the coming year?
-This is how the betting market sees the chances.
+Here’s what it looks like right now for MSU’s March Madness odds.
 Click on any odds to claim your bonus.

 The legal sports betting environment here in Michigan continues to evolve.
 Bettors have a number of spots to consider, but they naturally have hopes of finding the best of the best.
 Here are three operators that stand at the top of our list.

-This is a company that knows how to do gambling right.
-FanDuel has become a leader in both DFS and sports betting, and Michigan residents are among those who will benefit.
+FanDuel has become a leader in both DFS and sports betting and Michigan residents are among those benefiting.

-You’ll have plenty of opportunities to bet on Spartans games throughout the NCAA season and into March Madness.
+You’ll have plenty of opportunities to bet on Spartans games throughout the NCAA season and into the NCAA Tournament.
 There are also a number of other ways to get in on the action in a different fashion.
 Here’s a look at two of the most popular options.